 The ‘FREE’ label does not provide same amount features and abilities in these platforms.
 Here, we will check out what do these three platforms offer under the base plan of their free blog creating process.
 Indeed, this list can be useful for those, who need more features to run their blog or website successfully.

 Unlike other services in the group, Blogger does not have an upgrade plan except the ability to include custom TLD for your blog.
-This means that all customers of Blogger have equal abilities and features, no matter number of visits or earning of blog.
+This means that all customers of Blogger have equal abilities and features, no matter number of visits or earning of the blog.
 Noticeable features of Blogger are as follows.

 - Free Web Hosting from Google, with no limits of daily traffic, disk space or bandwidth along with the top-notch security and reliability.

 - The service has integration with various Google products such as Google AdSense to keep track of their earnings.

 - You can upload as much media files you want, such as videos and images.
 1 GB of Media Storage via Picasa Web Albums is offered.
 However, the service gives you more storage than 1GB, as images with a resolution lower than 2048*2048 will not considered into the limit.
 In case, if your blog requires more than 1GB of image storage, you will have to upgrade your plan.